paulross/PythonExtensionPatterns/doc/sphinx/source/refcount_and_containers.rst

 * Test code is in ``src/cpy/RefCount/cRefCount.c`` which is built into the Python module ``cPyExtPatt.cRefCount``.
   This can be run under ``pytest`` for multiple Python versions by ``build_all.sh``.
+* A study of the Python source code.
 * A review of the Python C API documentation.

 .. note::